 Many airport-related incidents that lead to at least its partial shutdown are caused by adverse weather conditions or aircraft accidents within the airport, obstructing other aircraft to perform their normal functions.
-In these kinds of situations, passengers are stranded either in the airplane or the airport terminal waiting for the status of their own flights, costing their time and money in the process.
+In these kinds of situations, passengers are stranded either in the airplane or the airport terminal waiting for updates on the status of their own flights, costing their time and money in the process.
 While some member states of the International Civil Aviation Organization have implemented the Warsaw Convention in 1933, which regulates airlines' liability on persons, luggage, or goods performed by aircraft for compensation, and succeeded by the Montreal Convention in 2003, these do not cover those who are indirectly affected by the damages caused by airport-related incidents.
 In response, some countries have placed additional regulations on airlines regarding compensation and assistance to passengers in the event of delays and cancellations.

 The European Union enacted EU Regulation 261/2004, establishing common rules on compensation and assistance to passengers if they are denied boarding or had their flights delayed or cancelled.
-These regulations apply to passengers, who have confirmed reservations on the flight concerned, departing from an EU member state, and travelling to an EU member state on airline based in an EU member state.
-Some of its provisions on compensation are

-^a MS Economics, Graduate School of Economics, De La Salle University, Manila, Philippines; E-mail: brian_irvyn_chan@dlsu.edu.ph based on distance and circumstances, whether it is a delay of a few hours or a cancellation (European Parliament, 2004).
+These regulations apply to passengers, who have confirmed reservations on the flight concerned, departing from an EU member state, and travelling to an EU member state in an airline based in an EU member state.
+Some of its provisions on compensation are based on distance and circumstances, whether it is a delay of a few hours or a cancellation (European Parliament, 2004).